 Ensuring efficient safety management protocols on construction sites is also a top priority for organizations, as is reducing security threats in their connected devices.
 A foreign breach could be very harmful, especially if cranes or drones are hijacked by hackers.
 Last but not least, resource and waste optimization is also an important pillar when it comes to IoT in construction.

 Investors see a bright future ahead for this industry, and are not shying away from pouring their capital into firms that yield potential for big returns.
-Although COVID-19 has slightly dampened IoT’s expansion in 2020, the lifted restrictions have accelerated its growth this year.
+Although COVID-19 has slightly dampened IoT’s expansion in 2020, the lifted restrictions have accelerated its growth in the following years.
 The global IoT construction industry is poised to shoot past the $25 billion mark by 2027, according to a Research & Markets report.
-Last year, the global market for IoT in construction was estimated at $8.9 billion.

 What exactly does IoT mean for the construction industry?